 You have urinary incontinence.
 This means that you are not able to keep urine from leaking from your urethra, the tube that carries urine out of your body from your bladder.
 Urinary incontinence may occur as you get older.
 It can also develop after a surgery or childbirth.
+There are different types of incontinence.
+Your health care provider will evaluate your type and recommend appropriate treatment.
 You can do many things to help keep urinary incontinence from affecting your daily life.

 What can I do to help protect my skin?
 How do I wash?
 Are there creams or ointments I can use?
 What can I do about odor?

 How can I protect the mattress on my bed?
 What should I use to clean a mattress?